8 Reasons To Adopt an Older Cat for Adopt a Senior Pet Month November 06 2020, 12 Comments

 Above all, by adopting an adult cat you know that you’ve given them the second chance at the happily ever after that every cat, young and old, deserves.

 Do you have a senior cat of your own at home?
-Here are 10 ways to spoil your senior kitty (even more than you already do!)
+Here are tips on caring for senior cats and spoiling them ... (even more than you already do!)